Our Produce

 Allesley Park Walled Garden

 We are preparing to sow the seeds for our garden.
-Some potatoes have been planted in the garden with the school children’s help.
-Additional herbs, a small home garden exhibition and exotic plants are introduced at the Walled Garden.
+Some potatoes have been planted in the garden.
+Additional herbs, a small home garden exhibition and exotic plants in a no-dig garden are introduced at the Walled Garden.

 The benefit of no-dig through the winter